6 Days Tour Omo River Tribes

 Overnight: Jinka Resort or Eco Omo Lodge

 After breakfast, you will journey towards Turmi, a three-hour drive through the Omo Valley.
-Along the way, you will visit the Banna and Hamar tribes, each with their own unique customs.
+Along the way, you will visit the Banna ( well known as stilts boys walking) and Hamar tribes, each with their own unique customs.
 The Banna people are known for their elaborate hairstyles, while the Hamar tribe is famous for their body adornments and the renowned bull-jumping ceremony, a rite of passage for young men.

 If your visit coincides with a tribal market day, you will have the opportunity to witness one of these vibrant gatherings, where different tribes come together to trade goods and socialize.